Student Rights and Conduct

 - to consider new evidence or facts, sufficient to alter a decision, that were not brought out in the original hearing because such evidence or facts were not known or available through reasonable inquiry at the time of the hearing.

-- The Vice Chancellor for Student Affairs shall within five (5) days, in writing, acknowledge the receipt of the appeal to the appealing party, and notify all parties to the appeal that an appeal has been filed.
+- The Vice Chancellor for Student Affairs or designee shall within five (5) days, in writing, acknowledge the receipt of the appeal to the appealing party, and notify all parties to the appeal that an appeal has been filed.

-- The Vice Chancellor for Student Affairs shall notify the parties involved of his or her decision, in writing, within thirty (30) days of receipt of the record of the case from the Vice Chancellor for Student Affairs.
-The decision of the Vice Chancellor for Student Affairs shall have the discretion to impose the sanction immediately upon good cause shown regardless of whether an appeal is taken.
+- The Vice Chancellor for Student Affairs or designee shall notify the parties involved of his or her decision, in writing, within thirty (30) days of receipt of the record of the case from the University Conduct Officer.
+The Vice Chancellor for Student Affairs or designee shall have the discretion to impose the sanction immediately, if applicable, upon good cause shown regardless of whether an appeal is taken.
 The decision is subject to the policy of the Board of Trustees regarding appeals of administrative decisions and on separation of students.

-- The Vice Chancellor for Student Affairs may extend for a reasonable period of time, not longer than 30 days, the decision date in the event that additional fact finding is deemed necessary.
+- The Vice Chancellor for Student Affairs or designee may extend for a reasonable period of time, not longer than 30 days, the decision date in the event that additional fact finding is deemed necessary.

 - The regulations in the policy govern basic student rights and conduct at SIUE.
 Substantial compliance with this policy constitutes full compliance by the parties subject to it.